UserR00T/UniversalUnityHooks/README.md

 ## Installation

+Assuming Linux (x64)

+For windows:

+* Change `/`'s to `\`'s for file names in the HooksInjector Project.
-Assuming Linux (x64), For windows.
-Build the files from Visual Studio or under Bash For Windows
+* Build the files from Visual Studio or under Bash For Windows
 Prerequites:
-mono-complete
+* mono-complete

 To build the files from source and install them simply:

-Build HookAttribute with `xbuild HookAttribute.csproj` and place the HookAttribute.dll in $Gamedir/Game_Data/Managed Build Hooks Injector with `xbuild HooksInjector.csproj` and place HooksInjector.exe along with the `Mono.Cecil` dll's in $Gamedir
+*Build HookAttribute with `xbuild HookAttribute.csproj` and place the HookAttribute.dll in $Gamedir/Game_Data/Managed *Build Hooks Injector with `xbuild HooksInjector.csproj` and place HooksInjector.exe along with the `Mono.Cecil` dll's in $Gamedir

 ## API Reference